acode/cli/README.md

 And you're now ready to start building!

-# Creating Your First Service
+# Creating your first service

 The first thing you'll want to do is create a workspace.
 Create a new directory you intend to build your services in and initialize the workspace.